 Apply for a mortgage online with Rocket Mortgage®.

 6. Make The Most Of Inflation

 Real estate is one investment that hedges against inflation.
 Even when the value of the dollar decreases, property values usually increase or at least remain steady.
-They don’t crash like stocks typically do, which gives you greater leverage when you earn real estate income.
+They rarely crash like stocks typically do in cycles, which gives you greater leverage when you earn real estate income.